 Our Christmas in Russia books

 This whole lesson was inspired when I picked up our Russia books and found three Christmas books:

-- Babushka: A Christmas Tale– this book reminded me La Bafana from Italy, and to my mind used the exact same craft I did for that, which is why there is no fun craft, because it would be another broom for the Christmas tree
+- Babushka: A Christmas Tale– this book reminded me of La Bafana from Italy, and to my mind used the exact same craft I did for that, which is why there is no fun craft because it would be another broom for the Christmas tree

-- Babushka, an old Russian Folktale– Basically the same story with slightly different version and very different illustrations
+- Babushka, an old Russian Folktale– Basically the same story with slightly different versions and very different illustrations

 - Baboushka– And yet another version of the story

 Oh wait, I found a variation on the story as a YouTube video, so if your library doesn’t have the story, you can hear the story yourself:

 There are a couple more on there, but this had illustrations similar to what I’d seen elsewhere.

 I used the recipe from here: Russian Tea Cakes, which swears up and down it is a traditional Russian Christmas cookie.

 At first things go smoothly, because after all it’s just beating butter, vanilla and powdered sugar, what could go wrong with that?

 Well… we finally had worked our way through the five pounds of powdered sugar, and I was pretty sure I didn’t have any powdered sugar anywhere to find.
 After searching all over the various cabinets, I found a box of powdered sugar, and add it in.